abigailoasare/Carbon_pricing_Tanzania/README.md

           _However, the datasets can be accessed from the following sources_:
 - 2019 NPS Data: Available at [World Bank Microdata Library](https://microdata.worldbank.org/index.php/catalog/3885).
-- 2020 NPS Data: Accessible at [World Bank Microdata Library](https://microdata.worldbank.org/index.php/catalog/3885/get-microdata) aupon registration and submission of the required documentation.
+- 2020 NPS Data: Accessible at [World Bank Microdata Library](https://microdata.worldbank.org/index.php/catalog/3885/get-microdata) upon registration and submission of the required documentation.

 ## R_Codes folder:
 This folder contains R scripts used for the analyses, figures and tables presented in both the main paper and the supplementary appendix.